 - In classes with three or fewer performers, a second prize medal will not be awarded unless warranted by exceptional circumstances.

-The Piano Bursary may not be won by the same competitor in two consecutive years.
-Where by reason of this ruling the top qualifier is barred from competing in the final bursary class, the next to qualify in the class will compete instead, provided their total marks are 170 or over in the two classes involved.
+- The Piano Bursary may not be won by the same competitor in two consecutive years.
+Where, by reason of this ruling, the top qualifier is barred from competing in the final bursary class, the next to qualify in the class will compete instead, provided their marks total 170 or over in the two classes involved.

 Editions: The prescribed editions of music and key, where specified, must be used.

 Accompaniment: If a selected piece has been composed and published with an accompaniment, must be performed with that accompaniment in order to qualify for adjudication.
 Recorded accompaniments are not permitted.

 Own Choice: Title, composer and performance time must be stated on the entry form at the time of entry.
 Only notated items may be offered unless otherwise specified in Jazz/Improvisation classes.
 Set pieces in this syllabus may not be offered in Own Choice classes, and no item may be included in more than one class.
 Any change of piece must be notified to the relevant Section Secretary before 1st October.
 The adjudicator will take into consideration the artistic merit of self-chosen pieces, i.e., whether the standard of music etc. is worthy of the class in which it is to be performed.
 Where the chosen piece fails to meet the designated criteria for a class, the competitor will not be considered for a place amongst the winners and their mark/category may be withheld.